 As licensed nurse care managers, we can provide that expert opinion, even testimony or a report, that outlines the current situation and makes recommendations for needed support services now, and in the foreseeable future.

 Of course, we prefer to be brought in before there’s a crisis.
-But if one occurs—a fall, a hospitalization, a stroke, a wandering incident—we can jump in and handle the medical issues.
+But if one occurs—a fall, a hospitalization, a stroke, a wandering incident—we can jump in and handle it.
 We can also support you, the client and the family if changes in living situation are required.

 It’s a complicated labyrinth.
 Without a knowledgeable advocate, the patient’s voice is frequently drowned out.
 Let us help your client determine his or her goals of care, and then work with the medical system to make sure treatment decisions are made that support those goals.